p9malino26/zen-cms/docs/work.md

 There are three main types of Worker and Worker Pool:
-(o) Local - this runs in the main Node (or Browser) process (o) Thread - this runs in NodeWorker or WebWorker thread (o) Docker - this uses Docker to run the Worker and Work in a node process, inside a Container
+(o) Local - this runs in the main Node (or Browser) process (o) Thread - this runs in Node Worker (ie the ES6 Worker, not "our" Workers) or WebWorker thread (o) Process - this uses Docker to run the Worker and Work in a NodeJS process, optionally inside a Container, and optionally with Chromium also inside that container

 ### Docker variations